Dimethoxy/Plasma/README.md

 It's designed as a assymetrical distortion inspired by Logic's Clips Distortion, but offers more tools to shape the sound and create aggressive sounds.
 Plasma ist primarly designed for hard dance genres like Gabber, Hardstyle or Hardcore.

-We offer prebuild binaries for Windows 64 bit.
+We will offer prebuild binaries for Windows 64 bit soon.
 Mac and Linux releases are planned for the near future.

 # Features